xBLACKICEx/rustowl/README.md

 Type `install vsix` in the command palette, and `Extensions: Install from VSIX...` will appear.
 Click it and select the downloaded `.vsix` file.
 The extension will then be installed.

+## Other editor support

+We support Neovim and Emacs.
+You can also create your own LSP client.

 ### Neovim